-For authentic Chinese cuisine under $15, go to House of Nanking, always crowded with students and tourists and for good reason!
+For authentic Chinese cuisine at a good price, go to House of Nanking, always crowded with students and tourists and for good reason!
 You won't be disappointed.

 Open Monday-Friday from 11 a.m. to 10 p.m., Saturdays from noon to 10 p.m., and Sundays from noon to 9:30 p.m.

 This Mexican restaurant is so popular that it now has two locations in the city.
-Chefs José Ramos and Gonzalo Guzman started off together at Nopa before opening their own restaurant, the Nopalito, serving wonderful traditional Mexican fare.
+Chef and co-owner Gonzalo Guzman got his start at Nopa before deciding to open his own restaurant, the Nopalito, serving wonderful traditional Mexican fare.
 The flavorful dough in the tamales and tortillas is homemade and the carnitas are considered by many to be the best in town.
 Don't forget to order a cocktail: the choice of tequilas and mezcals is impressive.